Albina (religious patron): Pinian Affair

 Albina was involved in an incident, whilst they were in Thagaste.
 Albina wrote to Augustine asking him to visit them, but he would not leave his church.
 As a result, Albina, Melania and Pinnianus travelled to him.
 Once there, the congregation demanded that Pinnianus be ordained and the congregation became frenzied.
 Augustine threatened that he would leave as bishop.
 The episode shows how volatile communities could be.

 Pelagian Heresy

 Augustine wrote addressed the letter refuting Pelagianism to Albina and her family.
 Historian Peter Brown suggested that one of the reasons Augustine delayed attacking Pelagius until c.415 was because of the closeness of Albina and her family with him.

 Friendship with Paulinus of Nola

-Albina was discussed by Paulinus of Nola, in Poem 21, dating to c.407.
+Albina was discussed by Paulinus of Nola, in Poem 21, dating to around 407.
 He describes her as a leader of "the column of the singing chorus" with her aunt, Avita, and his wife Therasia.